|

 employees manufacture or assemble all or part of a product.

-You can see the pattern, this person is creating a valuable product or
+You can see the pattern; this person is creating a valuable product or

 service that can be sold.
+Direct labor cost is an important cost for

 Direct